MikeyBower93/mikeybower93.github.io/posts/loosely_coupled_phoenix_contexts.md

 Finally to demonstrate the logic further, we have an `expenses_controller.ex` which allows expenses to be fetched for a company etc, and also be reviewed by somebody, this is done without any coupling to the "Payment" context.

-# Final Notes
+# Conclusions

 Firstly, I want to point out that this is quite a crude example used to demonstrate a business case using contexts, and how to use a message queue to solve coupling issues.
-This by no case means its production ready code, to make this production ready you would need to take into account several things such as:
+This by no case means its production ready code, to make this production ready you would need to take into account several things such as
 - Dead letter queues, for if messages failed to be processed.
 - Idempotency, as you could end up consuming messages more than once, you need to ensure you deal with this fact using things like "upserts".
 - Proper configuration of Kafka, with the right partitions etc.